By Briana Seftel

 - Since Qatar is a conservative Muslim country, women should avoid wearing revealing clothing and men should wear long shorts or pants.

 - Qatar in the summer can feel like being in a pizza oven.
-For cooler, more comfortable temperatures, travel between the months of October to March.
+For cooler, more comfortable temperatures, travel from late September to May.

 - Most visitors rely on taxis and Uber to get around Doha.